 Even so, the vast majority of features are shared by the Absolute, Animal, and Torque Drive.
 Some features that are common to all versions of the V11 include:

 - Dyson’s Hyperdymium motor.
 This is Dyson’s latest motor that can spin up to 125,000 RPM.
-It’s a powerful motor that’s a key reason for the V11’s excellent cleaning performance.
+It’s a powerful motor that’s a key reason for the V11’s excellent cleaning performance and strong suction power.

 - Up to 60 minutes battery life with a 4.5 hour charge time.
 All versions of the V11 provide up to an hour of run-time, although this is only on the lowest power setting and without a motorised tool.
 We found that the V11 still provides decent battery life even when in its “Medium/Auto” mode though.